 AT&T Mobile TV Cast

-According to an recent and exclusive story on Android Authority, AT&T is planning to team up with Motorola to launch the AT&T Mobile TV Cast Moto Mod.
+According to a recent Android Authority exclusive, AT&T is planning to team up with Motorola to launch the AT&T Mobile TV Cast Moto Mod.
 This mod will include a stick that will be plugged into a big screen TV, so that owners can watch shows and movies from the DirectTV Now streaming service anywhere they want.
 It uses the phone’s LTE connection, rather than Wi-Fi, to cast and stream the DirecTV video.

 Owners of the Moto Mod can also cast their own phone’s screen to mirror it on the TV, and can continue to use the phone even while it is showing DirecTV content.
 Finally, this Moto Mod is supposed to have its own 2,730 mAh battery.
 At the time of this writing, neither AT&T nor Motorola have confirmed that they are even working on this Moto Mod, but we will update this post when more official news is released.